kevinkrs/masterproject_backend/README.md

 # Masterproject FakeChecker Backend
 Welcome to our backend.
-This is a neat little repository to train or utilise any transformer model for inference that is available on [huggingfacve.co](huggingface.co).
+This is a neat little repository to train or utilise any transformer model for inference that is available on [huggingface.co](huggingface.co).
 Just follow the setup and enjoy playing around with transformers.
-For our case, we created a FakeChecker with corresponding UI [Frontend Repository](https://github.com/kevinkrs/fakechecker_mp_frontend/blob/master).
+For our case, we created a FakeChecker with corresponding UI [Frontend Repository](https://github.com/kevinkrs/fakechecker_mp_frontend/tree/master).
 In any case, feel free to reach out if any questions, feedback or suggestions arise.